 Symbolism of Inugami

 The inugami familiars were beings with very mixed symbolism and meaning.

 On the one hand, they were creations of pure, selfish evil – their masters had to torture and mercilessly murder dogs to create these twisted beings.
 And the end result was very powerful beings who could fly around, possess people, and force them to do their master’s bidding.
 They could even sometimes rebel against their families and cause a great deal of havoc.

 So, it could be said that the inugami symbolizes the evil of humans messing with nature and causing trouble by dabbling in dark magic.

 On the other hand, the inugami were also faithful and caring servants to their families.
 They were often loved, cherished, and cared for like ordinary dogs, and they could stay with their families for decades and even more.
 This implies a much more heart-warming symbolism, one of loyalty, love, and care.

 The inugami myth is alive and well in Japan to this day, although most people don’t take it seriously.
 It’s been prominent enough to make it into modern Japanese culture, including several manga and anime series such as Megami Tensei, Yo-kai Watch, Inuyasha, Nura: Rise of the Yokai Clan, Gin Tama, Engaged to the Unidentified, and others.
 A sort of inugami also appears in the American TV fantasy police drama Grimm.

-The Inugami are among the most fearful, pathetic and terrible of mythical Japanese beings, that symbolize the lengths humans will go to achieve their selfish and greedy ends.
+The Inugami are among the most fearful, pathetic, and terrible of mythical Japanese beings, they symbolize the lengths humans will go to achieve their selfish and greedy ends.
 The horrible ways in which they were created are the stuff of nightmares, and they remain embedded in Japanese culture as material for frightening tales.